ibm-cloud-docs/Registry/registry_setup_cli_namespace.md

 {: shortdesc}

 - To add, assign, and remove namespaces, you must have the Manager role in the {{site.data.keyword.registrylong_notm}} service at the account level, see [Access roles for configuring {{site.data.keyword.registrylong_notm}}](/docs/Registry?topic=Registry-iam#access_roles_configure).
-  - To add and assign namespaces, you must also have the Viewer role for Billing in Account Management.
+  - To add and assign namespaces, you must also have the Viewer role for `All Account Management Services`.
 This role is required so that you can view and list available resource groups.
 For more information, see [Platform management roles](/docs/account?topic=account-userroles#platformroles) and [Assigning access to account management services](/docs/account?topic=account-account-services).

 - To view and analyze namespaces, you must have the Reader or Manager role in the {{site.data.keyword.registrylong_notm}} service, see [Access roles for using IBM Cloud Container Registry](/docs/Registry?topic=Registry-iam#access_roles_using).